potatolondon/MashedPotato/README.md

 # Mashed Potato

 A script that monitors your directories and minifies any JS or CSS it finds.
+Requires Python 2.5+, no Python 3 support yet.

 GPL v2 license.